Creativity across the years. (Text By J. N. Pearce, with quotes from artists in italics.).

 CLICK TO VIEW COMPLETE IMAGES:

 Susan uses techniques of printing and rubbing to show figures, plants and shadows, and she draws from observation and imagination.
-The underlying obsession is the moulding of form, and impression in the widest sense, tactile or theatrical: that of the human body within a dress once worn, patterns made by the sea on sand, or flickering light on the mind’s eye.
+The underlying obsession is the moulding of form, and impression in the widest sense, tactile or theatrical: that of the human body within a dress once worn, patterns made by the sea on sand, or a flickering light in the corner of her eye.

 Clement Griffith